rancher/rancher-docs/versioned_docs/version-2.5/getting-started/installation-and-upgrade/installation-requirements/install-docker.md

 curl https://releases.rancher.com/install-docker/<version-number>.sh | sh
 ```

 Consult the [Rancher support matrix](https://www.suse.com/suse-rancher/support-matrix/all-supported-versions/rancher-v2-5-16/) to match a validated Docker version with your operating system and version of Rancher.
-Although the support matrix lists Rancher releases down to the patch version, only the major and minor version of the release are relevant for the Rancher installation scripts.
+Although the support matrix lists validated Docker versions down to the patch version, only the major and minor version of the release are relevant for the Docker installation scripts.

-To find out whether a script is available for installing a certain Docker version, refer to this [GitHub repository,](https://github.com/rancher/install-docker) which contains all of Rancher's Docker installation scripts.